excalidraw/excalidraw-blog/content/blog/one-year-of-excalidraw/index.md

 Collaborating with multiple users was first implemented by [idlewinn](https://github.com/idlewinn) and improved gradually.
 It's end to end encrypted, so you can be safe that your drawings are not seen by anyone that you don't want to.
 [#879](https://github.com/excalidraw/excalidraw/pull/879)

+### Your data is encrypted

+The [backend](https://github.com/excalidraw/excalidraw-json) support for storing data was implemted by [lipis](https://github.com/lipis) and the client support for encrypting the data before submiting was done by [vjeux](https://github.com/vjeux).
+Read more on how we are doing it in [end to end encryption](/end-to-end-encryption/) article. [#642](https://github.com/excalidraw/excalidraw/pull/642)

 ### Library

 The library was first introduced by [petehunt](https://github.com/petehunt). [#1787](https://github.com/excalidraw/excalidraw/pull/1787)